OlmosVill/awesome-league/README.md

 * [YasuNO](https://github.com/pseudonym117/YasuNO) - Prevents you from selecting Yasuo in champion select.

+* [GangSkins](https://gangskins.netlify.app/) - Check for all the matching skins your friends and you have then build your flex skins builds.

 ## External Apps

 * [Elo.rip](https://elo.rip/) - A chaotic champion randomizer.